onyeka-hub/Project-14/README.md

 1. Fork the repository below into your GitHub account https://github.com/darey-devops/php-todo.git

-2. On you Jenkins server, install PHP, its dependencies and **Composer tool** (Feel free to do this manually at first, then update your Ansible accordingly later)
+2. On your Jenkins server, install PHP, its dependencies and **Composer tool** (Feel free to do this manually at first, then update your Ansible accordingly later)

 ```
 For ubuntu: